narendravenkata/React-Demo/README.md

-This is a sample react app I am using to deploy in IIS server using Jenkins.
+This is a sample react app I am using to deploy in IIS server using Jenkins